fetchai/agents-aea/CONTRIBUTING.md

 ## <a name="question"></a> Question or Problem?

-Use [Github Discussions][ghdiscussion] to ask support-related questions.
+Please use [Github Discussions][ghdiscussion] for support related questions and general discussions.
+Do NOT open issues as they are for bug reports and feature requests.
 This is because:

 - Questions and answers stay available for public viewing so your question/answer might help someone else.
 - Github Discussions voting system ensures the best answers are prominently visible.

-Do not open issues for general support questions; they are used for bug reports and feature requests.

 ## <a name="issue"></a> Found a Bug?

-If you find a bug in the source code, [submit a bug report issue](#submit-issue) to our [GitHub repository][github].
+If you find a bug in the source code [submit a bug report issue](#submit-issue) to our [GitHub repository][github].
 Even better, you can [submit a Pull Request](#submit-pr) with a fix.

 ## <a name="feature"></a> Missing a Feature?